About the Show

 Cilla's abduction forces Mimi to face her past, and her family.
 The Maguires aren't surprised by Mimi's news and won't take her wishes lying down, but Mimi reasserts herself as head of the family.

-New flatmates Marty and Mickey are becoming intimate in more ways than one, and Mickey helps Marty do up the flat in time for his special guests.
+New flatmates Marty and Micky are becoming intimate in more ways than one, and Micky helps Marty do up the flat in time for his special guests.

 Kelly, however, is admiring more than just the décor, which catches the attention of the wrong flatmate... does her crush feel the same way?